propelling-coding/Void-gaming-tutorial/README.md

 # AMD/Intel users

 I am not sure exactly what packages you need, but in some way you will need to be able to load vulkan.
 I am also not certain if vulkan is already included in mesa.
 If it is, you won't need to do anything.

+# Steam and other useful packages

+At this point, we are ready to install steam.
+There are two ways to do this - native (xbps steam) and flatpak steam.
+Native xbps steam has the advantage that it will integrate into the void system more easily, however there may be more compatibility issues as it doesn't have flatpak runtime.
+I have not had issues with it though.
+Another advantage is if you have multiple drives, flatpak can become a hassle.
+See the later chapter on multiple drives.

+If you have chosen xbps steam, simply install it as you would expect:

+sudo xbps-install steam

+If you have chosen flatpak steam, firstly install flatpak and add flathub as a repository.
+This can be done like this:

+sudo xbps-install flatpak

+flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo

+(Note: flatpak will prove very useful later - I would recommend installing it and adding flathub anyways so it is ready)

+Then, install steam:

+flatpak install flathub com.valvesoftware.Steam

+# More packages

+Protontricks and winetricks can help compatibility, and are also necessary when installing some mods (like Geode for Geometry dash).

+sudo xbps-install wine protontricks winetricks